Medusas71/Sailing-In-Space/README.md

   <a id="user-stories"></a>
 ## User Stories

-  * Potential Fans Goals

-    * As a potential fan, I would like to learn about the bands history and the band members.
+  * Fan Goals - which include potential fans and existing fans

-    * As a potential fan, I would like to listen to their songs to find out what kind of music they produce.
+    * As a fan, I would like to listen to their songs
-    * As a potential fan, I would like the opportunity to book the band for a show.
+    * As a fan, I would like to learn about the bands history and the band members
-    * As a potential fan, I would like to follow the band on social media.
+    * As a fan, I would like to follow the band on social media
-    * As a potential fan, I would like to see the band at an upcoming gig.
+    * As a fan, I would like to see the band at an upcoming gig
-    * As a potential fan, I would like to see the site on all devices such as phone, tablet and desktop.

-  * Existing Fans Goals

-    * As an existing fan, I would like to learn more about the bands history and the band members.
-    * As an existing fan, I would like to listen to their songs.
-    * As an existing fan, I would like to sing along to a song with the lyrics.
-    * As an existing fan, I would like the opportunity to book the band for a show.
+    * As a fan, I would like the opportunity to book the band for a show
-    * As an existing fan, I would like to see what upcoming gigs the band is playing at.
+    * As a fan, I would like to read the lyrics whilst listening to their songs
-    * As an existing fan, I would like to purchase the bands merchandise.
+    * As a fan, I would like to purchase the bands merchandise
-    * As an existing fan, I would like to see the site on all devices such as phone, tablet and desktop.
+    * As a fan, I would like to see the site on all devices such as phone, tablet and desktop

   * Site Owner Goals

-    * As a band member of Sailing In Space, I would like to get more gigs.
+    * As a band member of Sailing In Space, I would like to get more gigs
-    * As a band member of Sailing In Space, I would like the opportunity for fans to purchase tickets to upcoming gigs.
+    * As a band member of Sailing In Space, I would like the opportunity for fans to purchase tickets to upcoming gigs
-    * As a band member of Sailing In Space, I would like to sell merchandise.
+    * As a band member of Sailing In Space, I would like to sell merchandise
-    * As a band member of Sailing In Space, I would like to increase our social media following.
+    * As a band member of Sailing In Space, I would like to increase our social media following
-    * As a band member of Sailing In Space, I would like to receive a record deal.
+    * As a band member of Sailing In Space, I would like to receive a record deal

   * Record Company Goals

-    * As a record company, I would like to listen to the bands music.
+    * As a record company, I would like to listen to the bands music
-    * As a record company, I would like to find out if they already have signed a record deal.
+    * As a record company, I would like to find out if they already have signed a record deal
-    * As a record company, I would like to contact the band.
+    * As a record company, I would like to contact the band

 [Back to Table of Contents](#table-of-contents)